Salman Ahmed Shaikh

 - Private Transfer Payments: Infaaq (charitable giving) and Waqf (endowments).

 Prohibition of Scrupulous Consumption

-Islam discourages lavish consumption, i.e. Israaf (extravagance even in lawful things) and Tabzeer (consumption in unlawful things like liquor and sex outside marriage).
+Islam discourages lavish consumption, i.e. Israaf (extravagance even in lawful things) and Tabzeer (wasteful consumption in unlawful things).
 Islam encourages modesty and balance and hence, with rise in income, consumption should not rise proportionally and hence, average propensity to consume for ‘self’ shall reduce.
-However, this may not reduce APC as with increase in income as Islam encourages spending on society with directives for Infaaq.
+However, this may not reduce Average Propensity to Consume (APC) as with increase in income as Islam encourages spending on society with directives for Infaaq (charitable giving).

 In Islamic economic framework, proportional Zakat linked with income acts as an automatic stabilizer.
 When aggregate personal disposable income increases, more Zakat is collected and more amount remains at the disposal of the government to allocate as transfer payments to Fuqura (poor and needy), Masakeen (extremely poor and needy) and Gharimeen (borrowers in trouble).
 When personal disposable income decreases, obligatory Zakat also decreases and thereby providing an automatic relief to the income earner who is going through a lean patch.
 Moreover, fixed proportional income tax reinforces Ricardian equivalence by reducing uncertainties in tax changes.

 When the personal disposable incomes decline in recessions, more people will become eligible for Zakat.
 Since Zakat is levied on both income and wealth, the redistribution of wealth will always be functional and operative in an Islamic economy due to wealth Zakat irrespective of the phase of the business cycle.
 Transfer payments to unemployed, poor, needy and debtors will continue unabated even when the economy faces a recession.